 2. Chemical spills: Accidental spills or leaks of chemicals, such as pesticides or cleaning products, can pose a risk of injury or illness if they are not properly cleaned up.
 We have the vapor steamers and chlorine based sanitizers to keep you safe.

 3. Radioactive materials: The presence of any radioactive materials is bad enough.
 It can be from gaseous chemicals such as radon gas or physically radioactive waste.
 It goes without saying that any radiation exposure poses a risk to life, especially if not properly contained and handled.

 4. Asbestos: Asbestos is a fibrous mineral that was commonly used in building materials before its health risks were fully understood in the 1980s and 1990s.
 Inhaling asbestos fibers can cause serious respiratory problems, including lung cancer.

 5. Mold: The presence of mold in a house can pose a risk to respiratory health.
 As will be mentioned later in detail, mold causes allergic reactions.
 In some cases, that exposure can lead to chronic illnesses that are often respiratory in nature.
-That can happen even if there was very little exposure.
+That can happen even if there was very little exposure!

 If a house has been contaminated by any of these materials, it may be considered biohazardous.
 That may require specialized cleaning & decontamination procedures to make it safe for occupancy.

 How Much Does it Cost to Clean Biohazard?

 The cost to clean these messes can vary greatly depending on the extent of the contamination & the type of materials that need to be removed.
 One factor that can influence the cost of biohazard cleaning is the size of the affected area.
 The larger the area, the more time and resources will be required to thoroughly clean, thereby decontaminating it.
 The type of materials that need to be removed can also impact the cost of the cleaning.
 For example, removing large amounts of blood or bodily fluids can be more time-consuming and costly than cleaning up smaller spills or stains.